KevinChen880723/ML_TrainingAlgorithm/README.md

 ### Linear Regression
 The ouput value of this algorithm will approximate to the ground truth.
 It's value is not limited in the range of [-1, +1].
-The upper bound of E~out~ - E~in~ of this algorithm is not that tight.
+The upper bound of Eout - Ein of this algorithm is not that tight.
 But it is good to be the w0 of other training algorithms like SGD.

 ### Feature Transformation
 The function is used to Transfer input datas to non-linear hyperplane.
 So it may help to solve complex problem.